ftPeter/umass-cs-377-f23.github.io/docs/03-labs/lab3.md

 ## Part 1: Kill Command

 Last week, we learned about various commands to create and wait for new processes.
 Many of these tasks are accomplished through the user of a process ID (typically referred to as a "pid").
 Another use of a process ID is for the invoking the `kill` system call.
-As the name implies, this function _kills_ a process, terminating it immediately in the operating system[^1].
-As an example, please look at the following code:
+A common misconception is that `kill` will terminate the process with the ID specified by `pid`.
+That is incorrect.
+The `kill` syscall can be used to send several signals, including user-defined signals and termination signals.
+In this coding exercise, we send `SIGQUIT` to a process that will terminate it immediately[^1].

 [^1]: More specifically, it removes it from the process list and deallocates all resources associated with it.